 2. Safe Zones

 Both collars have the ability to save up to 20 safe zones or virtual fences.
-However, you will need a Bluetooth beacon if you wish to create a ‘keep out’ zone when using Halo. you can also purchase an additional beacon to create more ‘keep out’ zones.
+However, you will need a Bluetooth beacon if you wish to create a ‘keep out’ zone when using Halo.
+You can also purchase an additional beacon to create more ‘keep out’ zones.

 On the other hand, for SpotOn, you will need to create unlimited no-go zones or home zones through the smartphone app itself.